calculix/CalculiX-Examples/CAD/OnshapeTutorial/README.md

-# Meshing a CAD Geometry with Gmsh
+# Meshing a CAD Geometry

 Tested with CGX 2.15 / CCX 2.15, Gmsh 4.4

-This demonstrates a possible workflow for a CalculiX analysis of a CAD generated part.
+This demonstrates possible workflows for a CalculiX analysis of a CAD generated part.

 * Starting point is a geometry created in Onshape and exported as STEP file.
-* The FEA workflow is fully automated using a CGX FBD file.
+* The FEA workflow is fully automated using CGX FBD files.
+There are two basic versions:
-* Import and meshing in gmsh, export as INP file with volume and surface meshes.
-  In gmsh, define physical surfaces for boundary conditions and export the mesh with appropriate settings (to ensure that node sets are written)
+ * Meshing in gmsh (`run.fbd`)
+ * Meshing in CGX (using cad2fbd for CAD file conversion)
+   * `run1.fbd` demonstrates various mesh settings
+   * `run2.fbd` performs a full analysis with the best settings found
 * There are two versions for gmsh pre-processing:
   * `part.geo`: mesh the geometry as it is, leading to small elements at short edges and narrow surfaces
   * `partVT.geo`: Compounding lines and geometry before meshing.
-* Open the INP file in cgx and remove all surface elements.
-Eventually extend node sets to face sets for surface definition or pressure application.
-* Write the mesh and required set definitions
-* Write other FEA items
-* Run the analysis
-* Perform postprocessing

-## Issues in Gmsh
+### Issues in Gmsh

 + virtual topology doesn't work
-+ standard meshing generates elements with negative jacobian
++ standard meshing requires very small elements to avoid  elements with negative jacobian

-Thus currently, the gmsh meshing is broken.

-The script `run1.fbd` demonstrates the use of the import and meshing capabilities of CGX 2.15.

-The script `run2.fbd` demonstrates a gmsh-free workflow.

 | File                     | Contents                                                       |
 | :-------                 | :-------------                                                 |